steedos/steedos-docs/docs/developer/package/sync-metadata.md

 sidebar_position: 50
 ---

-# Metadata Synchronizing
+# Synchronize Metadata

 By using the VS Code plugin, you can synchronize the metadata of visual development with the project source code, achieve version management of metadata, and further utilize DevOps tools for team development and automation.

-## Configuring Metadata Sync
+## Prepare Metadata Synchronize

 The following are the necessary configuration operations that need to be performed in the local development environment to use the metadata sync function.
 These configuration steps can be skipped in our recommended remote development environment because we have already preprocessed these configurations in Gitpod's remote development environment.